UofT-DSI/applying_statistical_concepts/README.md

 * TA: Julia Gallucci [julia.gallucci@mail.utoronto.ca](julia.gallucci@mail.utoronto.ca)

 ### Textbook
-This course is based largely on the second edition (2021) of *An Introduction with Statistical Learning with Applications in R* (ISLR2), written by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani and *An Introduction with Statistical Learning with Applications in Python* (ISLP), written by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani, and Jonathan Taylor.
+This course is based largely on the second edition (2021) of *An Introduction with Statistical Learning with Applications in R* (ISLR2), written by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani and *An Introduction with Statistical Learning with Applications in Python* (ISLP), written by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani, and Jonathan Taylor (2023).
 Students should choose the language they are most familiar with to complete this course.
 Whether taken in R or Python, the underlying principles of this course remain the same.
 This course includes all essential materials from the textbooks in our slides and is not required; however, students may find it useful as a reference.
 The books can be downloaded for free, online, at the [companion website](https://www.statlearning.com/).
 If preferred, both the [R](https://librarysearch.library.utoronto.ca/discovery/fulldisplay?docid=alma991106106183406196&context=L&vid=01UTORONTO_INST:UTORONTO&lang=en&search_scope=UTL_AND_CI&adaptor=Local%20Search%20Engine&tab=Everything&query=any,contains,An%20Introduction%20to%20Statistical%20Learning&offset=0) and [Python](https://librarysearch.library.utoronto.ca/discovery/fulldisplay?docid=alma991107279624206196&context=L&vid=01UTORONTO_INST:UTORONTO&lang=en&search_scope=UTL_AND_CI&adaptor=Local%20Search%20Engine&tab=Everything&query=any,contains,An%20introduction%20to%20statistical%20learning%20:%20with%20applications%20in%20Python) verions of the books can be purchased, or borrowed from the University of Toronto library in print or online.

 ### Technology Requirements
 Lectures and tutorials are run synchronously over Zoom.
 We use R and RStudio and Juypiter's Notebook throughout the course.
 It is preferrable to have them installed; however, the RStudio IDE may be accessed via the